Mbicha/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This file prints either positive or negative

 Written a progam that prints alphabets in lower case using putchar and for loop

+Written a progam that prints alphabets in both lower and upper case using putchar and for loop